 Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase through my links we may earn a commission at no additional cost to you.
 Read about our affiliate policies here.

-Our family just returned from a seven-day trip to Maui.
+Our family visited Maui for seven days in September and returned in early November to visit West Maui.
 We came with aloha and were greeted with aloha.
-Visiting Maui feels like a vacation to Maui, except we didn’t go to West Maui of course.
+Visiting Maui feels like a vacation to Maui, except Lahaina is closed.

 The crews on the snorkeling boats were thankful to have us visit, and so were the waiters at all the restaurants.
 People were happy to have us on the island.

 How to donate to the Lahaina community.
-The community needs our help.
+The Lahaina community needs your help.
 Hawai’i Community Foundation’s Maui Strong Fund is currently being used to support communities affected by the wildfires.
-We hear that this organization is doing a great job at getting the money where it needs to go.
 More charities are listed below.
+Housing for Survivors: If you know someone with a home or condo on Maui then they can list their rental on Hawai’i Fire Relief Housing Program.
+This is a direct way to put a fire survivor into a long-term home.

 The biggest difference was the lack of crowds.
-As less than 40% of the daily visitor census is on the island, it was easy to walk into restaurants, book a tour, and drive an empty Hana Highway.
-Read our 8 Takeaways on Visiting Maui After the Fires for more on our Maui trip.
+As less than 50% of the daily visitor census is on the island, it was easy to walk into restaurants, book a tour, and drive an empty Road to Hana.

-There are Maui Strong signs all over the island and people are grieving.
+There are Maui Strong signs all over the island.
+The community across the island continues to support those who are grieving and displaced in Lahaina.
 That is clear from talking to locals and listening to the radio.
 As the recovery effort continues, workers want to work and businesses are eager to have you wait in line for shave ice.

 Maui and the other major Hawaiian Islands (Kauai, Oahu, and Hawaii Island) are welcoming visitors.